ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/how-to/use-custom-parameters.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Example: Providing Custom Parameters using Events
+### Example: Providing Custom Parameters Using Events

 In this example, we will demonstrate how to use custom parameters in a query by providing values from an event.
 We will use execute a REST API query and on its success, we will execute the ToolJetDB query to create a new row with the response data.